IS SEX OVERRATED OR UNDERVALUED ?

-And yes that could be true, but sex with more partners does not necessarily means more sex and/or better sex.
-So being promiscuous and playing the field don’t necessarily correlate with higher quality of sex nor better quality of sex.
+Yes that could be true, but sex with more partners does not necessarily means more sex and/or better sex.

 We could also add the rise of social media, sexting, porn and of course Tinder.
 All these elements have arguably made sex more liberated, accessible and convenient.